aws-samples/text-to-sparql-on-neptune-with-uniprot/README.md

 #### Option 1: Notebook created with Neptune
 In the SageMaker console, locate the notebook instance that was created by the Neptune cluster CloudFormation stack.
 Find its IAM role under `Permissions and encryption` on the details page for the notebook.
 Select that role and add the following IAM policies:

-- The notebook should have read-only access to the uniprot data.
+- The notebook should have read-write access to the uniprot data.
 For example, if the data is stored in s3://my-uniprot-data (this must be same as `STAGING_BUCKET` in `uniprot_loader.ipynb`):
 ```
   {
     "Version": "2012-10-17",